-LIVESTOCK- GLOBAL QUANTITY OF FURTHER DETAILS ON SOURCE &

-RELATED SOURCE LIVESTOCK-RELATED GHG EFFECTS

-OF GHG EMITTED PER YEAR

-For methane & nitrous oxide (CH 4

-& N 2 O) see TABLE 4 for CO 2

-equivalents

-Enteric fermentation 86 million tonnes CH4 Methane is created as by-product in the

-(part of digestive fore-stomach (rumen) of ruminants (cattle,

-process) sheep etc.) and is also produced to lesser

-, , extent by pigs (monogastrics).
-'Enteric

-fermentation' refers to the process by

-which stomach bacteria convert fibrous

-feed into products that can be digested by

-the animal.

-This can be a large contribution to total

-CH_4 emissions: over 70% of total CH_4 (all

-sources) for Brazil in early 1990s and 70%

-of agricultural CH4 emissions in US (in both

-cases mostly due to beef and dairy

-production).
-5

-Animal manure (mainly 18 million tonnes CH4 CH 4 created by anaerobic decomposition of

-liquid manure slurry) manure (ie: not in presence of oxygen, for

-example when liquid or wet.
-See Further

-Mainly due to intensive Info Box).
-Arises from management of

-and industrial systems liquid manure in tanks and lagoons, which

-(FAO 2006, section are typical for most large-scale pig

-3.5.3) operations over most of the world (FAO

-2006) and large dairy operations in North

-America and Brazil.
-Dry manure stored or

-spread on fields does not produce

-significant amounts of CH 4 .

-Mineral N fertiliser 0.2 million tonnes Plants assimilate at best 70% of added N

-application for feed N 2 O-N (ie N in form of N 2 O) (absorption better from mineral fertiliser

-production than from animal manure) leaving 30%

-inherent loss of the added N to

-environment.
-Estimated that 20-25% of

-total mineral N fertiliser is used for feed

-production.
-5 Mineral fertiliser is not used in

-organic farming.

-Emissions from 0.5 million tonnes N 2 O-N (ie: N in Includes growing of soya bean, alfalfa,

-leguminous feed-crops form of N 2 O) clover.
-These crops are less likely to be

-fertilised with N fertiliser but produce the

-same level of N 2 O emissions as non-

-leguminous N-fertilised crops.
+Livestock-related source of GHG Global quantity of livestock-related GHG emitted per year For methane & nitrous oxide (CH4 & N2O) see Table 4 for CO2 equivalents Further details on source & effects Respiration by livestock E.g.: animal breathing.
+Not considered a net source of CO 2 under Kyoto Protocol.
+Animal bodies could be considered a carbon store (carbon sequestration) but this is 'more than offset' by methane emissions which increase correspondingly.
+5 Enteric fermentation (part of digestive process) 86 million tonnes CH 4 Methane is created as by-product in the fore- stomach (rumen) of ruminants (cattle, sheep etc.) and is also produced to lesser extent by pigs (monogastrics).
+'Enteric fermentation' refers to the process by which stomach bacteria convert fibrous feed into products that can be digested by the animal.
+This can be a large contribution to total CH 4 emissions: over 70% of total CH 4 (all sources) for Brazil in early 1990s and 70% of agricultural CH 4 emissions in US (in both cases mostly due to beef and dairy production).
+5 Animal manure (mainly liquid manure slurry) largely due to intensive and industrial systems (FAO 2006, section 3.5.3) 18 million tonnes CH 4 CH 4 created by anaerobic decomposition of manure (i.e. not in presence of oxygen, for example when liquid or wet.
+See Further Information Box) Arises from management of liquid manure in tanks and lagoons, which are typical for most large-scale pig operations over most of the world (FAO, 2006) and large dairy operations in North America and Brazil.
+Dry manure stored or spread on fields does not produce significant amounts of CH 4 .
+Mineral N fertiliser application for feed production 0.2 million tonnes N2O-N (i.e. N in form of N2O) Plants assimilate at best 70% of added N (absorption better from mineral fertiliser than from animal manure) leaving 30% inherent loss of the added N to environment.
+Estimated that 20-25% of total mineral N fertiliser is used for feed production.
+5 Mineral fertiliser is not used in organic farming.
+Emissions from leguminous feed-crops 0.5 million tonnes N2O-N (i.e. N in form of N2O) Includes growing of soya bean, alfalfa, clover.
+These crops are less likely to be fertilised with N fertiliser but produce the same level of N 2 O emissions as non-leguminous N-fertilised crops.
+Nitrogen emissions from aquatic sources due to use of N fertiliser 0.2 million tonnes N2O-N This results from about 8-10 million tonnes 5 N/year that is lost into water as a result of the use of N fertiliser on land used for animal feed and forage.
+Ammonia (NH3) volatilisation from mineral N fertiliser for feed [2] 3.1 million tonnes NH3-N (i.e. N in form of ammonia) Can be converted to N 2 O in atmosphere or when re-deposited.
+Also leads to eutrophication [3], acidification [4] and ozone depletion.